 We try to keep the kitchen fire going round the clock.
 Chef stays up late, I get up early, there are usually a few embers left.

 The coldest time is always just before dawn, I get up long before then and have the fire blazing ready for the kids when they wake up.

 The water always freezes for a few days, every year.
 It’s actually OK.
-We mostly wash with wet wipes, we have bottled water for drinking and cleaning teeth in emergencies.
+We mostly wash with wet wipes as needed, we have bottled water for drinking and cleaning teeth in emergencies.
 It’s not very eco-friendly, but this simple life goes a long way towards offsetting occasional plastics.
 We have paper plates for when washing up just isn’t happening.
 Bread, cheese, salami and fruit take no water for cooking.
 If we’re desperate, we boil snow or break through the ice in the stream.